ArdanaCLM/ardana-dev-tools/README.md

     rm -rf ~/.cache-ardana/vagrant/*/home

+Or just run *dev-env-setup --clean* which will recreate the DevEnv after deleting the existing content.

 ##### Supportted Vagrant versions

-Currently the Ardana DevEnv only supports the following Vagrant versions for all testing scenarios:
+Currently the Ardana DevEnv supports the following Vagrant versions for all testing scenarios:

+1. 1.8.7 (Probably any 1.8.x really)
+2. 2.1.5 (Any 2.1.x)
+3. 2.2.7 (Any 2.2.x)

+These versions may exhibit problems with RHEL/CentOS node deployment such as eth1 and eth2 network device MAC's being swapped sometimes, though they work fine for SLES only deployments.

+1. 1.9.8 (Probably any 1.9.x, definitely 1.9.5+)
+2. 2.0.4 (Any 2.0.x)

+While still technically supported, these versions have issues with building Vagrant plugins that may require manual intervention and should be avoided:

 1. 1.7.2 (Uses 1.7.4 to build the plugins)
 2. 1.7.4
-3. 1.8.7 (Probably any 1.8.x really)

-Newer versions of Vagrant will work for SLES only deployments, however RHEL compute networking is incorrectly configured when the VMs are being created leading to deployment errors.

-Verified as working for SLES only deployments:
-1. 1.9.8 (Probably any 1.9.x, definitely 1.9.5+)
-2. 2.0.4 (Any 2.0.x)
-3. 2.1.5 (Any 2.1.x)
-4. 2.2.4 (Any 2.2.x)

 #### vagrant-libvirt dependency